paulmartin91/CardGame/README.md

 Lobby Page
 - Style
-- Messages emit to all users, currently just sender
+- ~~Messages emit to all users, currently just sender~~ ✔
-- Ready status emit to all users, currently just user that is ready
+- ~~Ready status emit to all users, currently just user that is ready~~ ✔
-- Game start countdown needs to reset scroll to lowest on message board
+- ~~Game start countdown needs to reset scroll to lowest on message board~~ ✔
 - Lobby message board timestamps and user input

 Game Page